apostrophecms-legacy/apostrophe-schemas/README.md

 The `select` type accepts a `choices` option which should contain an array of objects with `value` and `label` properties.

 The `date` type pops up a jQuery UI datepicker when clicked on, and the `time` type tolerates many different ways of entering the time, like "1pm" or "1:00pm" and "13:00".

+The `url` field type is tolerant of mistakes like leaving off `http:`.

+The `password` field type stores a salted hash of the password via `apos.hashPassword` which can be checked later with the `password-hash` module.
+If the user enters nothing the existing password is not updated.

 When using the `area` and `singleton` types, you may include an `options` property which will be passed to that area or singleton exactly as if you were passing it to `aposArea` or `aposSingleton`.